Underdetermined-elliptic PDE on asymptotically Euclidean manifolds, and generalizations: Introduction

 See Theorem~\ref{ThmAGdiv2} for part~\eqref{ItIGen}, Remark~\ref{RmkAGdivEucl1} for its strengthening in part~\eqref{ItISolv} (which can also be proved directly using the Fourier transform), and Theorems~\ref{ThmAsIndetCon} and \ref{ThmAsIndetPhg} for part~\eqref{ItIker}.
-Our main result, Theorem~\ref{ThmAs}, which substantially generalizes part~\eqref{ItIGen} in a manner described at the end of the introduction, also describes the asymptotic behavior of optimal solutions when the right hand side itself has an asymptotic expansion at infinity.
+Our main result, Theorem~\ref{ThmAs}, which substantially generalizes part~\eqref{ItIGen} in a manner described around~\eqref{EqIEucl} below, also describes the asymptotic behavior of optimal solutions when the right hand side itself has an asymptotic expansion at infinity.
 Our methods for the construction of solutions with optimal asymptotics apply verbatim also to elliptic equations (such as the Laplacian on tensors), except of course part~\eqref{ItIker} is then no longer valid.

-It is a classical result \cite[Theorem~1]{BourguignonEbinMarsdenPsdoSurj} (see also \cite{ChodoshLinStab} for an exposition) that for a differential operator $P\in\Diff^m(U;E,F)$, defined on an open set $U$ and acting between sections of the vector bundles $E$ and $F$, the nullspace of $P$ on $\CIc(U;E)$ is infinite-dimensional if $P$ is \emph{underdetermined elliptic}, i.e.\ if the principal symbol of $P$ is surjective but not injective.
-This applies to the divergence operator in Theorem~\ref{ThmI}; part~\eqref{ItIker} moreover shows that even if one insists on lower and upper bounds on the decay at infinity, or even on the existence of an asymptotic expansion, the nullspace remains infinite-dimensional.
+It is a classical result \cite[Theorem~1]{BourguignonEbinMarsdenPsdoSurj} (see also \cite{ChodoshLinStab} for an exposition) that for a differential operator $P\in\Diff^m(U;E,F)$, defined on an open set $U$ and acting between sections of the vector bundles $E$ and $F$, the nullspace of $P$ on $\CIc(U;E)$ is infinite-dimensional if $P$ is \emph{underdetermined-elliptic}, i.e.\ if the principal symbol of $P$ is surjective but not injective everywhere.
+This applies to the divergence operator in Theorem~\ref{ThmI}.
+Part~\eqref{ItIker} moreover shows that even if one insists on lower and upper bounds on the decay at infinity, or even on the existence of a nontrivial asymptotic expansion, the nullspace remains infinite-dimensional.

-The main focus of the present paper is on showing the existence of solutions of underdetermined elliptic PDE $P u=f$ on a manifold $M^\circ$ with optimal asymptotics at infinity, as in parts~\eqref{ItISolv} and \eqref{ItIGen} of Theorem~\ref{ThmI}.
+The main focus of the present paper is on showing the existence of solutions of un\-der\-de\-ter\-mined-elliptic PDE $P u=f$ on a manifold $M^\circ$ with optimal asymptotics at infinity, as in parts~\eqref{ItISolv} and \eqref{ItIGen} of Theorem~\ref{ThmI}.
 The standard approach for studying such PDE is a $P P^*$ argument: one seeks $u$ of the form $P^*v$ where $v$ solves the \emph{elliptic} equation $P P^*v=f$.
 As an explicit demonstration that this method is inadequate for our aims, consider the divergence equation for 1-forms on $\R^3$,

 If one were to solve this using a $P P^*$ argument, one would first solve $\delta\delta^*v=\delta\dd v=\Delta v=u$; a solution is given by $v=(4\pi|x|^{-1})*u=Y_0|x|^{-1}+Y_1(\frac{x}{|x|})|x|^{-2}+Y_2(\frac{x}{|x|})|x|^{-3}+\ldots$, where $Y_\ell$, $\ell\in\N_0$, is a (typically nonzero) spherical harmonic of degree $\ell$.
 Therefore the solution $\omega=\dd v$ of~\eqref{EqIdiv} obtained in this manner satisfies $\omega_i\in|x|^{-2}\CI([0,1)_{|x|^{-1}}\times\Sph^{n-1}_{x/|x|})$ (which happens to be optimal), or $\omega_i\in|x|^{-3}\CI$ when $u$ is orthogonal to constants.
 In the latter case, however, the optimal solution is Schwartz.
 (This can be seen by the following elementary argument: since $\int_{\R^3}u(x)\,\dd x=\hat u(0)=0$, one can write $\hat u(\xi)=\sum_{j=1}^3\xi^j\wh{u_j}(\xi)$ for some $\wh{u_j}\in\sS(\R^3)$, and therefore $u=\sum_{j=1}^3 D_{x^j}u_j=\delta_g\omega$ where $\omega_j=i u_j\in\sS(\R^3)$.)
 As a simple application of our results, one can find a Schwartz solution of~\eqref{EqIdiv} when $u\perp 1$ also on \emph{asymptotically} Euclidean spaces; see Theorem~\ref{ThmAGdiv}.